-TC Energy established a cross-functional team involving various internal stakeholders in 2023 to examine our supply chain for high-risk activities and suppliers for forced labour and child labour risks.
-While we have internal processes to ensure compliance with the Uyghur Forced Labour Prevention Act, this is the first iteration of our analysis and reporting to comply with the new annual reporting requirements imposed by the Act.
+TC Energy has established an internal cross-functional team, which continues to examine our supply chain for high-risk activities and suppliers for forced labour and child labour risks.
+This is the second iteration of our analysis and reporting to comply with the annual reporting requirements imposed by the Act.

-As part of this analysis, a risk review of our supply chain activities was conducted to identify the geographical regions, industries, and suppliers with high-risk exposures to forced labour and child labour and assess the effectiveness of any controls in place.
+As part of this analysis, a risk review of our supply chain activities was conducted to identify the geographical regions, industries, and suppliers with high-risk exposures to forced labour and child labour and assess the effectiveness of any controls in place1.
 Because our supply chain function is centralized, the review applies to all the entities listed in this joint Report.

-The following activities were part of the review:
+In 2024, TC Energy conducted the following activities:

-- Established a core team consisting of internal stakeholders within supply chain to align internal activities and further enhance due diligence and risk management activities related to key sustainability issues, such as human rights; - Ongoing mapping of our supply chain with suppliers who have directly contracted with the Company (Tier 1 level) and the Tier 1 and second level suppliers for our higher-risk suppliers; - Initiated a review of internal policies for preventing forced labour and child labour in the supply chain, procurement policies, supplier due diligence, onboarding, and compliance processes; - Reviewed internal educational training, processes for reporting suspicious or actual violations, and supply chain contract templates for language that prohibits forced labour and child labour;

-- Analysis of TC Energy and affiliates customs import data from the Canadian Border Services Agency; - Initiated ongoing improvements to internal supply chain processes, policies, and training; and - Leveraged third-party sustainability management and market intelligence tools to continuously scan and monitor supply chain activities with the highest human rights and sustainability risks.
+- Continued mapping of our supply chain with suppliers who have directly contracted with the Company (Tier 1 level) including identifying the risk level of suppliers based on their country and industry risk level. - Implemented forced labour and child labour screening questions during supplier qualification process. - Continued improvements and reviews of internal policies for preventing forced labour and child labour in the supply chain, including procurement policies, supplier due diligence, onboarding, compliance processes. - Updated supply chain contract templates to include language that prohibits forced labour and child labour. - Analyzed TC Energy and its affiliates' customs import data from the Canadian Border Services Agency to determine import volumes and country of origin. - Leveraged third-party sustainability management and market intelligence tools to continuously scan and monitor supply chain activities with the highest human rights and sustainability risks.

-Based on the review of our supply chain activities, solar panels (and related components) and line pipe were identified as presenting the highest forced labour and child labour risk exposure to TC Energy.
+Our review of supply chain activities identified solar panels (and related components) and line pipe as presenting the highest risk of forced and child labour exposure to TC Energy.